WEGE

 WEGE (104.9 FM) — branded 104.9 The Eagle — is a commercial classic rock radio station licensed to Lima, Ohio.
 Owned by Woof Boom Radio, the station serves Allen County and is the local affiliate for Nights with Alice Cooper.
 Both the WEGE studios and transmitter are located in Lima.

 History

 WEGE was founded in 1970 as WLSR (for "Lima Stereo Radio") airing a beautiful music format, which later moved to adult contemporary in 1986, after being purchased by Allen Broadcasting Company.
 Using the slogan Lite 105, the station featured live, local disc jockeys and newscasters in drive time, and the Transtar "Format 41" satellite service at all other times.
-In 1989, the station modified its nickname to Lite Rock 105, foregoing the satellite service in favor of all live, local disc jockeys.
+In 1989, the station modified its nickname to Lite Rock 105, forgoing the satellite service in favor of all live, local disc jockeys.